Journal of the Academy of Nutrition and Dietetics

 Structured Abstract (use for Research Paper; Research Brief; Systematic Review)Structured abstracts provide a focused overview of a study's design and outcomes by organizing information with descriptive headings.
 Headings that should be included for research papers and research briefs and the information that should be provided for each, are described below.
 Systematic review manuscripts should include background, objective, methods, results, and conclusions headings only.
 Structured abstracts should not exceed 300 words.

 - Background.
 Briefly explain the context of the study or summarize the relevant problem addressed by the study.
 The statement should clearly state the rationale for investigating the research question.

 - Objective.
 Describe the question or problem addressed and the testable hypotheses involved.

 - Participants/setting.
-Describe eligibility criteria used to select participants, the number of participants involved in the analysis, and the attrition rate.
+Describe eligibility criteria used to select participants, the number of participants involved in the analysis (may not be the number recruited), and the attrition rate.
 Describe where and when the study was conducted and how the setting might relate to the selection of participants (eg, community-based or hospitalized participants) or the study's applicability to a specialty practice situation.

-- Intervention.
+- Intervention (may or may not be included depending on study design).
 Describe the essential features of the treatment or intervention in studies that use an experimental design.
-This heading, as well as "Main outcome measures," should be omitted in descriptive research (eg, studies that use surveys).

 - Main outcome measures.
 Note the primary outcome measure as planned before data collection began; if the hypothesis being reported was formulated during or after data collection, this information should be clearly stated.